basket holiday-bow

 PROVIDING A LIFELINE IN SOMALIA

 "We are very grateful for your contribution.
-It will help us a lot in fighting the hunger and poverty affecting our people in Somalia."
+It will help us a lot in fighting the hunger and poverty affecting our people in Somalia." -Mohamed Ahmed Iriri, Director, The Presbyterian Church (U.S.A.) partner, Kaalmo Relief and Development

 In the midst of a hunger emergency that has disrupted nearly every area of life, Somali families have been given a lifeline by Presbyterian support; one made possible in part through gifts from the Presbyterian Giving Catalog.